 A. Your essay will not be considered.
 There is no word minimum.

-A. Any current high school student or recent graduate who has never enrolled as a degree-seeking student in any college/university.
+A. Any current middle or high school student or recent graduate who has never enrolled as a degree-seeking student in any college/university.

 If you have enrolled in a college course for dual credit with your high school, you are still eligible.